 Choosing the Best Harness for Your Dog

 Are you looking to buy a dog harness for your new puppy, adult dog, or perhaps even for your senior dog?
-If you live in the Lake Worth-Wellington area of Palm Beach County, then you’re in luck, because the best advice we can give is to bring your dog into Jake’s and let our trained staff help you choose the correct style in the right size.
+If you live in the Lake Worth-Wellington area of Palm Beach County, bring your dog into Jake’s and let our trained staff help you choose the correct style in the right size.
 Whether you have a tiny Chihuahua, a Golden Retriever, or a large breed dog like a Great Dane, we can help you find a harness with the correct features so that walking your dog is truly enjoyable.

 When we help fit your dog for a harness, we will also take size and age into consideration.
 For puppies, we believe it is best to choose an adjustable harness, so your new companion won’t quickly outgrow your purchase.
 For adults, it's best to consider the dog’s size and shape.
 With so many mixed-breed varieties in our community like Goldendoodles, Cockapoos, and Labradoodles, we know the importance of choosing a harness that can be adjusted to properly fit your dog.
 And with an equal number of tiny dogs in our area such as Chihuahuas, Yorkies, and Pomeranians, we are experienced at properly fitting small harnesses for them, as well!

 If you prefer to shop without your dog, we suggest you bring in measurements for the girth (the length circling around the dog’s body, just behind the front legs) and the chest (between the left and right shoulders, all around the neck).